 What we don’t: Most backpackers are better off with the Aura.

 The Aura AG (and similar Aura AG LT above) is Osprey’s leading backpacking pack, but for heavy hauling and light mountaineering, the Ariel offers even more in the way of comfort and features.
 With its most recent update, the pack dropped the AntiGravity (AG) suspension system for an AirScape backpanel, which is less elaborate but still has breathable foam and mesh to help keep you cool (and can handle loads of up to 60 lb.).
-And you get all kinds of adjustability, including a rip-and-stick system that easily tailors the fit of the shoulder straps and hipbelt, along with ample compression straps and attachment points for ice axes, tent poles, and more.
+And you get all kinds of adjustability, including Osprey's Fit-on-the-Fly system that easily tailors the fit of the shoulder straps and hipbelt, along with ample compression straps and attachment points for ice axes, tent poles, and more.
 Last but not least, the large J-shaped zipper at the front provides easy on-the-go access to the main compartment.

 See the Osprey Ariel 65